 A great series which has aged remarkably well.
 Here's hoping the ABC's DVD department gets its act together.

 (According to a moderator on an ABC message board, some sort of further DVD release is due in December 2009)

-inner city police work and drop in centre.
+portrayal of inner city police work and drop in centre.

 I only wish it was available to watch on DVD as i note the only one available has only 3 episodes.

 3 episodes out of 60?
 Thats just a disgrace.

 Come on ABC, get theses sold in a special pack for the fans.

 Wildside still continues on New Zealand and to hear now thats its been canned is tragic.This show could finish after one hour of unravelling plots and still have you gasping at its greatness.Alex Dimitriades is close to the best Australian actor to enter my television screen.I would like to say **** you to the ABC for pulling what has become so popular on both sides of the tasman believe it of not.Now i'm stuck with Stan Zemarnik instead I guess then.